Soowahlie First Nation

-The Soowahlie First Nation, or Soowahlie Band (Th'ewá:lí), is a band government of the Sto:lo people located in the Upper Fraser Valley region at Cultus Lake, British Columbia, Canada.
-They are a member government of the Stó:lō Tribal Council.
+Soowahlie First Nation, or Soowahlie Band (Thʼewá꞉lí), is a band government of the Stó꞉lō people located in the Upper Fraser Valley region at Cultus Lake, British Columbia, Canada.
+They are a member government of the Stó꞉lō Tribal Council.
 The Reserve land area currently comprises 533.4 hectares and has a population of 373.

-Indian Reserves
+Reserves

-Indian Reserves under the administration of the Soowahlie Band are:
+The reserves under the administration of Soowahlie First Nation are: